Skip To Content

 Summary

-You may have heard about recent and upcoming changes to benchmark reference rates, such as the London Interbank Offered Rate (LIBOR).
+In addition to LIBOR, you may have heard about and may continue to hear about changes to other benchmark reference rates.
 Reference rates are utilized broadly in the construction of many financial products, including loans, floating rate notes, derivatives, and securitizations.
-Benchmark reform is ongoing, and Bank of America is working with global regulators, industry working groups, and trade associations on a transition to alternative reference rates.
+Bank of America is working and will continue to work with global regulators, industry working groups, and trade associations, as applicable, on ongoing and future benchmark reforms.

 • All tenors of euro (EUR) and Swiss franc (CHF);